 In May 2018, shareholders approved the 2018 CSX Employee Stock Purchase Plan ("ESPP") for the benefit of Company employees.
 The Company registered 4 million shares of common stock that may be issued pursuant to this plan.
 Under the ESPP, employees may contribute between 1% and 10% of base compensation, after-tax, to purchase up to \$25,000 of CSX common stock per year at 85% of the closing market price on either the grant date or the last day of the six-month offering period, whichever is lower.
-No shares will be issued under the ESPP until first quarter 2019.
+During 2019, the Company issued approximately 250 thousand shares under the ESPP.